Can my previous semester balances be deferred?

 “Completing Registration” means a student has complied with one of the following:

 Once 1 of the 3 requirements is completed, registration is automatically completed and the student will not be purged from classes.
-The student will get an email with registration is complete.
-If you have not received an email by the begining of class, please contact the Business Office before classes start.
+The student will get an email when registration is complete.
+If you have not received an email by the beginning of class, please contact the Business Office before classes start.

 (NOTE: If a student has only 1-5 hours of class, the Business Office has to manually Complete Registration.
-Contact your Business Office Counselor.)
+Please contact a Business Office Counselor at 601-979-2216.)

 Why should I Pre-Register?